citusdata/citus_docs/develop/reference_ddl.rst

 Manual Modification
 ~~~~~~~~~~~~~~~~~~~

-Currently other DDL commands are not auto-propagated, however you can propagate the changes manually using this general four-step outline:
+Currently other DDL commands are not auto-propagated, however you can propagate the changes manually.
+See :ref:`manual_prop`.

-1. Begin a transaction and take an ACCESS EXCLUSIVE lock on coordinator node against the table in question.
-2. In a separate connection, connect to each worker node and apply the operation to all shards.
-3. Disable DDL propagation on the coordinator and run the DDL command there.
-4. Commit the transaction (which will release the lock).

-Contact us for guidance about the process, we have internal tools which can make it easier.